nikoheikkila/purify-asserts/README.md

 ## Usage

-Using matchers require to use the `expect.extend()` method of Jest.
+Using matchers requires to use the `expect.extend()` method of Jest.
+These should be imported and used at the beginning of your test suite above the first `describe()` block.

 Import all of the matchers: